Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 You are more productive when you do what you enjoy.

-Having crafted websites for decades, I know new technologies and ways to do things are nothing new.
+Having crafted websites for decades, I know new technologies and ways to do things are neverending.
 If I had $1 for every time I had to evolve into a new way of doing something, I would be retired on a tropical island.
-(And that sounds pretty good after 2023, right?)

-But Gutenberg has evolved tremendously, and I can’t imagine not having blocks.
+But I can’t believe how many sites haven’t evolved or how many still use the “Classic Editor” plugin and are not taking advantage of blocks.
+Gutenberg has evolved tremendously, and I can’t imagine not having blocks.
 Here’s my update.

 Progress marches on…